tk3369/Discorder.jl/README.md

 ### Status

-This package is in the early stages.
+This package is still in an early stage.

-Currently, the full REST API is available, but the gateway interface has not been implemented.
+Here is the list of features:
+- [x] Discord v10 API support
+- [x] Gateway interface with several event publishers
+- [x] Control plane that auto-recover from connectivity failures -

 ### History